AltGr/opam-wiki/Packaging.md

 OPAM maintains a set of variables (key value pairs) that can be used in `opam` files and that will be substituted by their values on package creation.
-The list of variables that can be used in `opam` files can be displayed by doing `opam config -list-vars`.
+The list of variables that can be used in `opam` files can be displayed by doing `opam config --list-vars`.
 The following example shows the `build` section of package *ocamlnet* that use the variable `bin`: